Whiteboard AI agent

 -

 I started by doing an audit on the current AI experiences across the company and connecting with key stakeholders from teams we knew we needed to get alignment on.
 As we were setting the standard for auto-populating agent actions, inline suggestions, and the concept of ‘referencing’ content within the org.
 I setup brainstorming sessions and joined other teams spikes to get involved in the space.
+I contacted our legal advisors to get the most up to date polcies on how companies are using users data, and also read up on designing with trust.

 -